Université de Montréal has more than 10,000 employees and is one of Canada's Top 100 Employers.

 Through the achievements of the members of its community, UdeM participates in building today’s and tomorrow’s world.

-The Department of Psychology invites applications for a full-time, tenure-track position of Assistant Professor in cognitive and computational neuroscience.
+The Department of Psychology invites applications for a full-time, tenure-track position of Assistant Professor in computational neuroscience and machine learning.

-Hold a doctorate (Ph.D.) in psychology, cognitive neuroscience or a related discipline and sufficient postdoctoral experience to rapidly develop a research program that will attract competitive research funding in cognitive and computational neuroscience.
+Hold a doctorate (Ph.D.) in psychology, cognitive or computational neuroscience, or a related discipline and enough postdoctoral experience to rapidly develop a research program that will attract competitive research funding in computational neuroscience and machine learning.

 Strong research record in the field.